Finite-momentum bound pairs of two electrons in an altermagnetic metal: Results and discussions

 \subsection{spin-singlet and spin-triplet mixing}

 In Fig. \ref{fig4}(a), we plot the energy splitting of the four bound pairs as a function of the altermagnetic coupling $\lambda$ at a center-of-mass momentum $\mathbf{Q}=(0.6\pi,0.6\pi)$.
 The corresponding evolution of the different partial-wave components for each bound state is presented in Figs. \ref{fig4}(b)-\ref{fig4}(e), ordered by increasing bound-pair energy.
+Here, we choose the momentum $\mathbf{Q}$ along the diagonal direction, where the singlet-triplet mixing is found to be most pronounced across the entire set of four bound-pair states.

 For the lowest bound state in Fig. \ref{fig4}(b), the dominant pairing symmetry is aways the extended $s$-wave.
 As the altermagnetic coupling increases, the $p_{+}$-wave component grows rapidly and becomes appreciable by $\lambda=3t$.
 There is also a small residual $s$-wave contribution induced by the on-site repulsion $U=2t$, depending only weakly on the altermagnetic coupling.
 Therefore, the ground-state bound pair clearly forms a coherent superposition of spin-singlet (extended $s$-wave) and spin-triplet ($p_{+}$-wave) components.
 Analogous to bonding and anti-bonding molecular states, this superposition implies the existence of a complementary anti-bond state in which the roles of the extended $s$-wave and $p_{+}$-wave components are reversed.
 From Fig. \ref{fig4}(d), we see that this anti-bond state is exactly given by the third lowest bound pair, where the state that was initially $p_{+}$-wave dominated evolves, at sufficiently strong altermagnetic coupling, into a nearly equal-weight superposition of $p_{+}$-wave and extended $s$-wave.
 Similarly, Fig. \ref{fig4}(c) and Fig. \ref{fig4}(e) show that the second and fourth bound pairs correspond to the bonding and anti-bonding combinations of the $p_{-}$-wave and $d$-wave components, respectively.